OOfScope/WSI-Preprocessing-Framework/README.md

 ## Non-Synth Scans Patching

-Taking advantage of the old CLAM solution, which involved slow patching, we are going to extract the patches with coordinates from the original TIFF files
+Taking advantage of the old CLAM solution, which involved slow patching, we extract the patches along with coordinates from the original TIFF files

-To achieve this we will calculate the HDF5 binary and extract from here all the patches along their coordinates
+To achieve this we exploit the HDF5 binary built by CLAM's `create_patches.py` and read and adapt from there all the patches along their coordinates

 Is also possible to choose among standard pre-whitening or imagenet normalization